 The Pulumi Delivery Platform works in tandem with the CLI to ensure continuous delivery of your infrastructure.
 This supports robust deployments in a team environment with state checkpointing and concurrency control.
 It integrates with any CI system and supports a GitHub App that you can install to get previews of changes inside your Pull Requests.
 This enables a true GitOps workflow – for both Kubernetes config updates, and your cloud infrastructure.

-With Pulumi’s support for Kubernetes and cloud native architectures, we hope that real languages will bring you more joy, reduce toil, and ultimately lower the barriers to entry for using Kubernetes with real components and reuse.
+With Pulumi’s support for Kubernetes and cloud native architectures, we hope that familiar languages will bring you more joy, reduce toil, and ultimately lower the barriers to entry for using Kubernetes with real components and reuse.

 We can’t wait to hear what you think.
 To learn more or give it a try, please check out these resources:

 These two tutorials will walk you through your first Pulumi for Kubernetes project: